 A tall tree or shrub, with a smooth, thin, white crust that peels on horizontal stripes.
 The young branches are right.
 The leaves are diamond or heart-shaped.
 Colors are same-sex.
 Male inflorescences are long.
 The fruit is a flattened nut, provided with two wings of wings.
 Blooms in spring.

 It grows through forests, woodcuts and rocky places - in the area of coniferous and beech forests all over the country.
 It is also grown as a decorative plant in parks and gardens.

 For medicinal purposes, leaves, leaf buds, and bark are used.
 The leaves are collected in June-September, when fully developed.
 Bumps and bark - in April and May, during the movement of the juices in the plant and before the bursting of the buds.

-White birch - dried leaves or buds
+White birch - dried leaves, bark or fruits

 It can be used in: inflammation of the kidneys and bladder, kidney stones, atherosclerosis, rheumatism, sciatica as a canal and dystonia.

 Method of preparation: 2 tablespoons of bark or leaves of the herb are poured with 500g.
 Boil water and soak for 1 hour.
 Draw and drink 1 cup of wine before bedtime.

 Fruits and leaves - 20 g